Jewellery making: all levels

 What level is the course and do I need any particular skills?

-For all levels -- beginners, intermediate and advanced.
+For all levels of ability - beginners, intermediate and advanced.

 How will I be taught, and will there be any work outside the class?